TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 # Example files documentation

-All .tox files can be found in `TDToxFiles`.
+All .tox files can be found in `Content\TDToxFiles` from the root folder of this repository.

 ## A word about blueprints and UE project file